 4. Mark it up!
 It’s ok to write in the Bible, in fact, it’s really helpful!

-- Write a question mark (?) by anything you don’t understand or have a question about.
+- Draw a question mark by anything you don’t understand or have a question about.
 Write the question in the margins of your Bible.

-- Write an arrow beside anything that you should apply personally to your life.
+- Draw an arrow beside anything that you should apply personally to your life.

 - If you are using your phone and can’t mark it up, use your notes app to write down your “pops” and any questions that you have.